zerg000000/mario-ai/README.md

-This repository is a easy entry point to start playing with Mario AI Championship 2011.
+This repository is an easy entry point to start playing with Mario AI Championship 2011.

 [Mario AI Championship 2011 Official Site](http://www.marioai.org/home)